SoraChain-AI/Healthcare-ortho/README.md

 # 🦵 Ortho AI - Federated Vision

 A privacy-preserving federated learning platform for knee X-ray image classification and diagnostics, built with edge-focused vision AI.
 No central data collection—just smarter, safer models.
+This is Proof of Concept built on SoraChain AI engine.

 🌐 **Live Demo:** healthcare.sorachain.ai